 IKEA organizational culture plays an important role in maintaining cost-effective business operations to sustain cost leadership business strategy of the furniture giant.
 In other words, due to its cost leadership business strategy, IKEA does not offer the most competitive financial compensation to its workforce.
-Instead, the home improvement and furnishing chain attracts employees with intangible benefits that are deeply integrated within IKEA organizational culture.
+Instead, the home improvement and furnishing chain attracts employees with intangible benefits that are deeply integrated within IKEA corporate culture.

 IKEA organizational culture is based on the following principles:

 1. Simplicity and high level of informality.
-It has been noted that “humbleness in approaching tasks and simplicity in the way of doing things are also cornerstones of the IKEA culture”.
+It has been noted that “humbleness in approaching tasks and simplicity in the way of doing things are cornerstones of the IKEA culture”.
 For example, in IKEA US only a few executives have business cards and “everyone is on a first-name basis and sits side by side at IKEA desks and if you have an ego that needs stroking, IKEA is not the workplace for you.”

 2. The value for teamwork.
 Executives who prefer to manage as one-man show do not fit into IKEA organizational culture.
-The global furniture retailer wants to ensure that it employs only individuals who share its values and appreciate its culture.
+The Swedish furniture chain wants to ensure that it employs only individuals who share its values and appreciate its culture.
 For this reason, individuals wishing to join IKEA are offered to take an online test which poses a series of 10 work-based scenarios with a choice of actions.
 The outcome of the test advises applicants if they are likely to ‘fit’ into IKEA organizational culture.